HeartyHaven/heartyhaven.github.io/_pages/about.md

 [//]: # ()
 Hi 👋,I'm Lang Gao(/læŋ ɡaʊ/), an undergraduate student of Computer Science and Technology at Huazhong University of Science and Technology(HUST),expected to graduate in July 2025.

-I am about to join MBZUAI as an research assistant this autumn with a focus on the explainability of medical large language models.
+I am currently a research assistant at [MBZUAI](https://mbzuai.ac.ae/).It is a nice place for research.

 > I am currently actively seeking for PhD opportunities.If you have any relevant opportunities or suggestions, please feel free to [contact me](gaolang1643@hust.edu.cn).
 I am very excited to discuss potential collaborations.